ABOUT BOWEL CANCER

 Statistics of bowel cancer rates in New Zealand

-- Bowel cancer is the second highest cause of cancer-related death in NZ, 2nd to Lung cancer
+- Bowel cancer is the second highest cause of cancer death in New Zealand, second only to lung cancer

-- The incidence of bowel cancer in New Zealand is amongst the highest in the world
+- The incidence of bowel cancer in New Zealand is one of the highest in the world

-- 3000 + New Zealanders are diagnosed with bowel cancer every year
+- Over 3,000 New Zealanders are diagnosed with bowel cancer every year

-- 1200 + will die from bowel cancer every year
+- More than 1,200 die from bowel cancer each year

-- 300 + under 50 will be diagnosed with bowel cancer each year
+- Over 300 people under 50 are diagnosed with bowel cancer each year

-- It is estimated that 1 in 18 New Zealanders will develop bowel cancer in their lifetime
+- It is estimated that one in every 18 New Zealanders will develop bowel cancer in their lifetime.

 Remember – While bowel cancer is more common in the 50 years + age group, bowel cancer affects people of all ages.